iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.cdc.general___3.1.3/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.cdc.general 1 reviews"/>
 </p>

+> Wear your masks people!!!
+It's common sense.
+Delta and Delta Plus variants will soon come.
+See Dr John Campbell on you tube.
+Your welcome!<br> :date: __2021-06-30 07:37:29__

 > Don't remember checking out<br> :date: __2021-06-20 15:56:29__

 > This government is NOT LETIMATE!!!
 Joe Biden is a COW ad will DOOM US ALL!!!
 The 5G vacine TRACS YOU (AND IS A FRUAD)!!!
 DO NOT WAR A MASK!!!
 DO NOT SUMIT TO THE GOVEENMENT'S LIES!!!
 THE RACIST BLM MOB WILL NOT SILNCE ME!!! #CANCELCULTURE #TRUMP2024 #ADDZEROSTAROPTION<br> :date: __2021-06-20 05:04:55__